max837381/quartz/content/Bayesian Statistics.md

 #### Imagine the following experiment

-We only know that one of the following * hypotheses* is true
+We only know that one of the following [Hypothesis](Hypothesis.md) is true

  >
  > BB: Both balls are black